CHE-Alaska Teleconference: Recorded December 13, 2017

 The Yupik People have 6-10 times higher PCBs in the blood of their people than the average American in the lower 48.
 Persistent chemicals bio-accumulate up the food web and concentrate in the body fats of walruses, seals, and whales.
 As a result, the marine mammals that are a mainstay of the traditional diet contain high levels of pollutants such as PCBs though these chemicals were banned globally decades ago.

 A National Institute of Environmental Health Sciences (NIEHS) funded community-based participatory research project on the Island is working to document levels of PCBs, flame retardant chemicals, perfluorinated compounds, and chlorinated pesticides through sampling of freshwater fish, household dust and blood serum of residents.
-Join this call to hear how this collaborative research is helping to identify what contaminants are present and to find solutions to reduce exposures.
+Listen to this podcast to hear how this collaborative research is helping to identify what contaminants are present and to find solutions to reduce exposures.

 Frank von Hippel, Professor in the Department of Biological Sciences, Northern Arizona University

-Vi Waghiyi, Environmental Health and Justice Program Director, Alaska Community Action on Toxics
+Vi Waghiyi, Tribal Member, Native Village of Savoonga and Environmental Health and Justice Program Director, Alaska Community Action on Toxics